Skip to content

 When is National Writing Day?

-National Writing Day will take place on Wednesday 19 June 2024.
+National Writing Day took place on Wednesday 19 June 2024.

 Read on to learn more about reading motivation and benefits, and to discover resources to help you mark the day.